darron/blog/source/_posts/2013-12-13-sysadvent-article.md

 My article was about controlling some [octohost](https://github.com/octohost/octohost) [Docker](http://www.docker.io/) servers with [Serf](http://www.serfdom.io/).

-The [article is here](http://sysadvent.blogspot.ca/2013/12/day-13-controlling-cluster-of-servers.html) - the source code for the article is posted [here](https://github.com/darron/sysadvent-docker).
+The [article is here](http://sysadvent.blogspot.ca/2013/12/day-13-controlling-cluster-of-servers.html) - the source code for the article is posted [here](https://github.com/darron/sysadvent-docker) - and some related Serf/Docker code was posted [here](https://github.com/darron/serf-docker-events)

 I'm pretty happy with how it all turned out - would love to have been able to work on some Hubot/Serf integration but simply ran out of time.